bnb-chain/bnb-chain.github.io/docs/BNBSidechain/faqs-bas.md

 They will not be counted.
 In the future, BSC should focus mainly on non-game metrics and liquidity, while games will be on BNB Sidechain.

 ### When can projects start deploying on BNB Sidechain?
-BNB Sidechain Testnet will be out at the end of March 2022.

-BNB Sidechain Mainnet will be ready at least 2 months after that.
+You can jump start developing projects on BNB Sidechain rightway, refer to [BNBChainList](https://www.bnbchainlist.org/) for connecting to different BNB Sidechain mainnets available.

 ### Where can we find more docs for BNB Sidechain for our developers to read through?
 Refer to [BNB Sidechain Architecture](architecture/bs-arch.md).